russellkelly/BGPFlowspecPolicyManager/README.md

         python -m pip install requests
         python -m pip install pyyaml
         python -m pip install schedule
+        python -m pip install win-inet-pton (needed on Windows only)

 Similar commands can be run in Mac OSX or Linux using brew or apt-get.